ArturMartini/envconfig/README.md

 * Set default value
 * Abstract the complex bind and validate structure

-Commonly systems need get program arguments, environments variable, properties in config file and validate.
-Our library can hep you to simplify this process.
+Commonly systems need setting program arguments, environments variable, properties on config file and validate.
+Our library can help you to simplify this process.

 Usage:
 ```go